+1. Stand-by compensation shall apply to all members of the bargaining unit, including overtime-exempt Employees as provided below, except for newsroom Employees whose duties to report and write breaking news stories may require them to respond to news events whenever they occur.
+Stand-by pay applies to Employees who are required to immediately respond to calls on a 24-hour basis.

+2. Overtime eligible employees.
+Upon ratification, stand-by pay shall be \$180 per week.
+An Employee required to be on stand-by on weekends or holidays only, will be paid \$51 per day.
+Stand-by pay for an individual weekday, or any portion thereof, shall be \$36.
+Stand-by pay for a full week in which a holiday occurs shall be \$188.
+Effective 7/1/18, stand-by pay shall increase to \$185 per week.
+An Employee required to be on stand-by on weekends or holidays only, will be paid \$52 per day.
+Stand-by pay for an individual weekday, or any portion thereof, shall be \$37.
+Stand-by pay for a full week in which a holiday occurs shall be \$193.

-- 1. Stand-by compensation shall apply to all members of the bargaining unit, including overtime-exempt Employees as provided below, except for newsroom Employees whose duties to report and write breaking news stories may require them to respond to news events whenever they occur.
-Stand-by pay applies to Employees who are required to immediately respond to calls on a 24-hour basis. - 2.
-Overtime eligible employees.
-Stand-by pay shall be \$160 per week.
-An Employee required to be on stand-by on weekends or holidays only, will be paid \$45 per day.
-Stand-by pay for an individual weekday, or any portion thereof, shall be \$32.
-Stand-by pay for a full week in which a holiday occurs shall be \$167. - 3.
-Overtime exempt employees.
-Stand-by pay shall be \$200 per week.
-An Employee required to be on stand-by on weekends or holidays only, will be paid \$50 per day.
-Stand-by pay for an individual weekday, or any portion thereof, shall be \$40.
-Stand-by pay for a full week in which a holiday occurs shall be \$210. - 4.
-Unless the Employee is receiving stand-by pay, the Employee will not be required to respond to calls, provided, however, that nothing herein shall restrict the right of the Company to require an Employee to respond to an emergency breakdown of Dow Jones' or its subsidiaries' equipment or systems. - 5.
-An Employee called out on such coverage outside of his or her normal working hours shall be credited with a minimum of 2 hours of work time.
-Calls occurring on the Employee's normal off-day shall be paid for under the terms of Article II, subsection G. - 6.
-Stand-by compensation will be paid only for weeks when the Employee is actually on stand-by coverage and shall not be included in an Employee's base salary rate for the purpose of calculating overtime, vacation, holiday or other Employee benefits.
+3. Overtime exempt employees.
+Upon ratification, stand-by pay shall be \$220 per week.
+An Employee required to be on stand-by on weekends or holidays only, will be paid \$55 per day.
+Stand-by pay for an individual weekday, or any portion thereof, shall be \$44.
+Stand-by pay for a full week in which a holiday occurs shall be \$231.
+Effective 7/1/18, stand-by pay shall be \$225.
+An Employee required to be on stand-by on weekends or holidays only, will be paid \$56 per day.
+Stand-by pay for an individual weekday, or any portion thereof, shall be \$45.
+Stand-by pay for a full week in which a holiday occurs shall be \$45.
+Stand-by pay for a full week in which a holiday occurs shall be \$45.
+Stand-by pay for a full week in which a holiday occurs shall be \$45.

+4. Unless the Employee is receiving stand-by pay, the Employee will not be required to respond to calls, provided, however, that nothing herein shall restrict the right of the Company to require an Employee to respond to an emergency breakdown of Dow Jones' or its subsidiaries' equipment or systems.

+5. An Employee called out on such coverage outside of his or her normal working hours shall be credited with a minimum of 2 hours of work time.
+Calls occurring on the Employee's normal off-day shall be paid for under the terms of Article II, subsection G (Premium Pay and Compensatory Time Off).

+6. Stand-by compensation will be paid only for weeks when the Employee is actually on stand-by coverage and shall not be included in an Employee's base salary rate for the purpose of calculating overtime, vacation, holiday or other Employee benefits.
 A schedule for such coverage will be posted at least two weeks in advance, except that stand-by coverage required to cover operational needs that cannot be regularly scheduled may be required on reasonable notice.
 Employees may exchange stand-by assignments with other Employees with their supervisor's permission.